Laravel-Lang/lang/docs/contributing-to-dev.md

 We can avoid this situation in the following way:

-* fork this repository if you haven't already
+* Fork this repository if you haven't already;
-* add a PHP file named with the short name of the language (ex: `es.php` for Spanish) inside the directory `excludes`
+* Add a PHP file named with the short name of the language (ex: `es.php` for Spanish) inside the directory `excludes`;
-* this php file must return an array of strings with each of the tags that we must exclude.
+* This php file must return an array of strings with each of the tags that we must exclude.
-    * for example suppose that the strings `'Email'` and `'API Token'` in `es.json` (ex: for Spanish) do not need translation in this language and therefore want to exclude them.
+  > For example suppose that the strings `'Email'` and `'API Token'` in `es.json` (ex: for Spanish) do not need translation in this language and therefore want to exclude them.
 The PHP file `es.php` (for example) in `excludes` should have this structure which you can copy for other languages.

 ```php
 <?php